learnery/project-automation/README.md

 * checkout.sh: clones all 4 themes to the current directoy
 * pull-all.sh: pulls in all 4 themes
 * push-all.sh: pushs to origin in all 4 themes
-* update.sh: takes a git ref as parameter
+* update.sh: takes a git ref as parameter and updates all themes to this version. see head of script for usage.
 * all.sh: example for manipulating a file in all repositories